 On Monday, we were laying in bed beginning to watch a movie when a rumble shook the hanging flourescent tube light in our hostel.

 How to Enjoy It

 The US Geological Society suggests to avoid lighting matches in case a gas line breaks.
-Luckily our hostel’s ‘kitchen’ was merely a shed with stale lettuce on the shelf so the threat of a gas leak presented no immediate danger.
+Luckily, La Casa de Mauricio’s ‘kitchen’ was merely a shed with stale lettuce on the shelf so the threat of a gas leak presented no immediate danger.
 However, the prospect of losing sleep to after shocks was enough to spur a trip to the supermercado for emergency supplies.